Mruzik1/Mruzik1/README.md

 - 🌍 I'm a machine learning engineer with a focus on computer vision and an interest in natural language processing.
 - 🎓 I'm a student at the Technical University of Kosice, pursuing a bachelor's degree in AI.
 - 💼 I work remotely for Luxonis, a US-based company specializing in computer vision.
-- 🌐 I'm multilingual, speaking Ukrainian, Russian, Slovak, and English.
+- 🌐 I'm multilingual, speaking English, Ukrainian, Russian, and Slovak.

+## Skills
+- 🤖 Machine Learning
+- 👁️ Computer Vision
+- 📊 Data Analysis
+- 📈 Data Visualization
+- 🧠 Deep Learning
+- 💻 Software Development
+- 🤯 Math

+## Languages/Technologies
+- Python
+- R
+- C/C++
+- HTML/CSS/JavaScript
+- SQL
+- Linux

 ## Goals
 - 🎯 My goal is to become a top-notch machine learning researcher.